 In the 1980s, it was discovered that in our bodies, we naturally have receptors for cannabinoids, now recognized as part of the endocannabinoid system.
 This system regulates many biological functions, including sleep, appetite, motor function, reproduction, and more, which means it plays a powerful role in our day to day lives.
-Due to this powerful system, medical marijuana and the compounds extracted from it have a high potential for widespread relief and healing.
+Due to this powerful system, medical hemp and the compounds extracted from it have a high potential for widespread relief and healing.

 CBD is found mostly in the hemp plant, sold in gels, gummies, oils, supplements, and extracts.
-THC is the main psychoactive compound of marijuana, also available in oils, edibles, capsules, and more.
+THC is the main psychoactive compound of hemp, also available in oils, edibles, capsules, and more.
 Both interact with the endocannabinoid system in our body, but each with their own distinct properties.

 CBD, unlike THC, does not have a psychoactive effect on the brain, meaning it does not produce the “high” associated with THC.
 Both have the same molecular structure, but a slight difference in how the atoms are arranged on a molecular level is what accounts for the difference in effect.

-In recent studies, CBD has been effective in stimulating bone growth, and reducing inflammation as well as other advances.
+In recent studies, CBD has been effective in stimulating bone growth and reducing inflammation as well as other advances.
 THC is most often used to reduce pain and help induce relaxation, suppress muscle and nerve spasms, and reduce pain resulting from nerve damage.

 CBD is typically viewed as a safer option compared to opioids and other prescription medications, and it tends to have wider applications.
 However, each compound has its own strengths, and both are studied extensively each year to discover their full potential in curing or healing some of the most common ailments.